 Central to producing this transformative effect is the mifgash (encounter) that is part of each Birthright experience.
 The mifgash involves a group of Israeli peers joining the Diaspora youth for all or part of each trip.
 Given the program's exclusive focus on 18 to 26 year olds, the Israeli peers are typically soldiers.
-The power of the mifgash is reflected in the fact that it alters the identities of Israeli participants as well those of Diaspora Jews; they, too, come away feeling not just that they are Israelis doing service for the State of Israel, but that they are also linked by history and culture to a larger group of Jews.
+The power of the mifgash is reflected in the fact that it alters the identities of Israeli participants as well those of Diaspora Jews; they, too, come away feeling not just that they are Israelis doing service for the State of Israel, but that they are also linked by history and culture to a larger group expands these networks by leveraging them to engage new participants.
+The more who go on the ten-day trips, the more applicants seek subsequent trips.
+As one indicator of interest in the program, summer registration for Birthright Israel opened in North America in mid-February of this year.
+Within 24 hours, nearly 15,000 applicants registered to participate.
+An additional 25,000 completed applications over the next two weeks for one of the 20,000 coveted slots expected to be available.